Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Results

 Higher uncertainty about the estimates was also found in the network (\Cref{fig_main}~f bottom panel, cf. red and blue lines), just as it happened for the generative model under hypopriors (compare \Cref{fig_main} panels d and f).
 Interestingly, we have reached the same qualitative traits by two very different approaches and following two theories expressed at widely different levels: one perceptual, one physiological.

 It is important to note that sampling-based implementations of Bayesian inference establish a direct link between uncertainty and neural variability, since the width of the posterior distribution is directly related to the amount of variability.
-Indeed we observe that weaker inhibition leads to higher variability in the neural responses of the ASD-network compared to the NT-network (\Cref{fig_main}~f,bottom panel, cf. red and blue lines), as had been suggested in Ref.~\citenum{rubenstein2003model}.
+Indeed we observe that weaker inhibition leads to higher variability in the neural responses of the ASD-network compared to the NT-network (\Cref{fig_main}~f,bottom panel, cf. red and blue lines), as had been suggested in Ref.~\citenum{rubenstein2003model}, where the point had been made that a disruption of E-I balance leading to a hyperexcitable cortex would lead to increased cortical `noise`.
 Indeed, higher neural variability has been experimentally reported in ASD subjects both in EEG\cite{milne2011increased} and fMRI\cite{haigh2015cortical} studies.

 An advantage of employing a neural network model such as the SSN, which shows characteristic features of cortical dynamics, such as gamma oscillations and transient overshoots (including their contrast dependence), is that we can also explore the predictions the model makes for these features, now for the ASD-network.